mambokara68/ExData_Plotting1/README.md

 * <b>Myscripts</b> (Plot1 to 4.R)

-Scripts work as long as the file "household_power_consumption.txt" is in your current working directory (check by calling dir() and see if those files are in the listing).
+Scripts work as long as the file "household_power_consumption.txt" is in your current working directory (check by calling dir() and see if this file is in the listing).